RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 It's not only possible to learn Calculus in an online setting, but many students find the experience superior to an in-person class.
 You can have that experience too, but it will require your making sure you abide by these basic rules of engagement.
 All students are expected to:

-+ Check email and Campuswire once before each class and once after each class for announcements and other communication.
++ **Check email and Campuswire once before each class and once after each class** for announcements and other communication.
-+ Check the course calendar at least once every 1-2 days to maintain awareness of due dates and other events.
++ **Check the course calendar at least once every 1-2 days** to maintain awareness of due dates and other events.
-+ Capture all actionable information from course communications into a personal calendar and notes system that you check at least once per day.
-+ Maintain updated personal records of your graded work, outside of Blackboard, so you can detect any data entry errors; and bring all such errors to my attention as soon as possible using the Grade Discrepancy Form.
-+ Use the Course Grade Checklist to track your progress toward your desired course grade, updating it at least once a week.
++ **Use the Course Grade Checklist to track your progress** toward your desired course grade, updating it at least once a week.
-+ During meetings, leave your camera on and audio muted unless asking a question.
++ During meetings, **leave your camera on and audio muted unless asking a question**.
 If leaving the camera on is an issue, please use a photo of yourself as an avatar when you mute your video.
-+ Engage with other students and the professor actively during class meetings.
++ **Engage with other students and the professor actively during class meetings**.
 Find a place to work that is dedicated for working, and put away all distractors.
-+ When encountering an issue with mathematics, do as much as you can to solve the problem yourself before asking a question about it.
++ When encountering an issue with mathematics, **do as much as you can to solve the problem yourself before asking a question about it**.
 When you do ask a question, be sure to state the problem clearly, describe what you've already tried, and summarize the results of your efforts.
 (If asking a question about WeBWorK, use the "Email the Professor" button.)
-+ Bring all questions, concerns, and issues with the course to the professor --- engage in open communication.
-+
++ **Communicate openly and regularly with me (Prof. Talbert)** --- I want to help, but I'm not a mind reader!

+## What is this class about?

+Often, we care not only about *how much* there is of a certain quantity but *how fast it is changing* at a given point in time.
+For example, right now we care about the number of Covid-19 cases in Michigan, but in some ways we care more about the rate at which those cases are going up or down.
+Those two pieces of information together --- the **amount** and the **rate of change** --- are needed to make real decisions. **Calculus is all about modeling and understanding change.**

+In this class, you'll learn how to make precise models of change, starting with simple visual ideas to eventually build up three major concepts: the **limit**, the **derivative**, and the **integral**, along with the **Fundamental Theorem of Calculus** that unifies all of these concepts.
+You'll use these ideas to build realistic models of changing quantities, and then analyze how they change and express your findings in words to an appropriate audience.

+**Official course description**: A development of the fundamental concepts of calculus using graphical, numerical, and analytical methods with algebraic and trigonometric functions of a single variable.
+Limits and continuity, derivatives, indefinite integrals, definite integrals, and the Fundamental Theorem of Calculus; applications of derivatives and integrals.
+Fulfills Foundations - Mathematical Sciences.
+Offered every semester.
+Prerequisites: MTH 122 and MTH 123; or MTH 124; or assignment through Grand Valley math placement.

 ## What will each class be like?

+Your work in the class will follow a pattern that will involve you **before**, **during**, and **after** our meetings:

+- **BEFORE each class**: You'll complete a **Daily Prep** assignment in which you'll read parts of the text, watch recorded lectures, and complete assignments that will get you up to speed on the basic ideas of new material.
+- **DURING each class**: Class time is reserved for *doing math*, together and individually.
+We will focus on activities that **apply the basics** that you learn in Daily Prep and get you ready for more advanced work later.
+- **AFTER each class**: You'll apply and extend the ideas we practice during class through different kinds of graded work.

+Two things that we **will not** do during class meetings are **listen to lectures** and **take tests**.
+Lectures during class periods will be infrequent, short, and targeted on specific questions; otherwise you'll be responsible for watching and taking notes on lectures during your Daily Prep activities (which are pre-recorded so you can watch and re-watch them at your own pace).
+And you heard right: **there are no timed quizzes or tests that take place during our class meetings**.
+All assignments, as described next, are done outside of class.

 ## What assignments will there be?

+The course is split up into 12 **modules**, each with an "A" part and a "B" part.
+Typically, a module runs for four class days with each part receiving 2 days of class coverage.
+Most assignments are tied to these modules.

+- **Daily Prep** (2 per module, for a total of 24): Daily reading and videos, with exercises and questions to be submitted prior to class.
+These will help you learn the basics of new material and prepare you for more application-focused work in class.
+They are graded on the basis of completeness and effort only.
+- **WeBWorK** (16 questions per module, for a total of 192): Online homework assignments to help build your computational skills.
+Each set typically consists of 6 questions for Part A of a module, 6 questions for Part B, and 4 review questions from earlier modules. *You can resubmit most WeBWorK questions until they are fully correct.*
+- **Checkpoints** (Appx. every 2 weeks): There will be between 8 and 10 Checkpoints, which are do-at-home exams that provide chances to demonstrate skill with the 16 *Learning Targets* of the course (explained below).
+Every Checkpoint is cumulative (so Checkpoint 2 includes material from Checkpoint 1; Checkpoint 3 includes material from Checkpoints 1 and 2; etc.)
+- **Application/Extension Problems (AEPs)** (between 8-10 planned): AEPs are extended problem sets where you will either *apply* basic content to real-life problems or explore *extensions* of those concepts beyond what's in the textbook.

+Checkpoints and AEPs are posted to Blackboard, and you'll submit your work as an electronic file to Blackboard for grading; we'll practice the workflow for this during the first week of classes.
+Daily Prep assignments will be posted to Blackboard but submitted through different electronic means that will be made clear on each assignment.
+WeBWorK is *not* on Blackboard but on its own separate website: https://webwork-math.gvsu.edu/webwork2/MTH201-04/.

 ## How do I earn a grade in the class?